odys-z/semantic-jserv/README.md

     <dependency>
         <groupId>io.github.odys-z</groupId>
         <artifactId>semantic.jserv</artifactId>
-        <version>[1.4.0,)</version>
+        <version>[1.4.8,)</version>
     </dependency>
 ~~~

+There are multiple sub project, jserv-* , which are the samples for illustrating
-The jserv-sample project is used to illustrating how to use semantic.jserv.
+how to use semantic.jserv.

 # Why semantics-*
 As all semantic-* modules and jclients are implemented based on an assumption that developers needing a framework to facilitating typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) business handling, the jserv-sample Eclipse maven project implemented a typical web application structure, with session handling and protocols based on json, handling abstracted CRUD processing.